theupdateframework/taps/tap7.md

 ```

 While testing, the compliance tester will inspect the state of the downloaded
-metadata and examine the return codes of the updater when attacks on the updater
+metadata and examine the return codes of the program when attacks on the
-are present, which are later defined in the `Specification`` section of this
+updater are present, which are defined later in the `Specification`` section of
-TAP.
-The compliance tester is in control of the repository specified on the
+this TAP.
+The compliance tester is in control of the repository specified on
-command-line.
+the command-line.

 As for running the compliance-tester, the compliance-tester tool accepts a
 single command-line option that points to the location of a configuration file: